-- means they are not to be borrowed out, loaned to friends, or used for other unapproved purposes. - 4.
-Students are expected to follow acceptable use policies for technology for their home school.
+- Students are expected to follow acceptable use policies for technology for their home school.
 Failure to do so or other use of the mobile device for inappropriate activities may result in the immediate forfeiture of use of the mobile device.
-This included access to internet sites of sexual, vulgar, hate related, or other areas that are in direct conflict with school policy. - In the event of physical damage to a SRCTC device, or loss by any means, the student who has been issued the computer will be responsible for a minimum of \$100 for costs incurred.
+This included access to internet sites of sexual, vulgar, hate related, or other areas that are in direct conflict with school policy. - 2.
+In the event of physical damage to a SRCTC device, or loss by any means, the student who caused damage or loss of computer will be responsible for a minimum of \$100 or replacement for costs incurred.

 First Offense: The classroom instructor will give the student a verbal warning and their parents or guardians will be notified as to the infraction.
 The notification will be in writing to the parent/guardian, Center Director, and home school.

 Second Offense: The student will lose the use of mobile device.